ammaraziz/video-library/docs/events/whocc_cambodia/cam.md

             - label: How to read a phylogenetic tree by Andrew Rambaut
               link: https://artic.network/how-to-read-a-tree.html
       - self-study: evolution/mtb_phylogeny

   day3:
-    title: "Session 3: From Noice to Proficent - What next?
+    title: "Session 3: From Noice to Proficent - What next?"
     description: |
+      Objectives
         - Resources for future learning
         - Support post-training
         - Galaxy Training Network